Skip to content

 General side effects of radionuclide therapy*

-Side effects of this treatment include: pain after treatment, nausea, vomiting, diarrhea, increased liver enzymes (e.g. bilirubin), fatigue, some hair loss (not baldness), increased risk of infection, risk of carcinoid syndrome flare and minor changes in blood production.
+Common side effects may include: pain after treatment, nausea, vomiting, diarrhea, increased liver enzymes (e.g. bilirubin), fatigue, hair loss, increased risk of infection, risk of carcinoid syndrome flare, and minor changes in blood production.
 You should contact your treating doctor if you experience any of these symptoms so they can be managed.

 Less common side effects include bone marrow or kidney toxicity.
 To protect your kidneys, you may receive an infusion of amino acids.4